Frequently Asked Questions

 A: Set bIsReusable = False in InteractableComponent.

 After first interaction, object auto-disables.
+No Blueprint logic needed.

 Q: Can I disable/enable objects at runtime?